Xavier3372/coursework-final/README.md

 **[Label Image python graphical image annotation tool](https://github.com/tzutalin/labelImg)**

-**Special Thanks to [Nicholas Renotte](https://www.youtube.com/c/NicholasRenotte) for giving us with an in depth introduction to Tensorflow transfer learning, as well as providing us with a [simple guide](https://github.com/nicknochnack/TFODCourse) to Tensorflow object detection.**
+**Special Thanks to [Kaggle](https://www.kaggle.com/grassknoted/asl-alphabet) for providing us with an extensive dataset on which to base our training of the machine learning model.**